julianandrews/gddns/README.md

 `/etc/gddns/config.toml` with configuration for your particular domain(s), and then run:

-    sudo systemctl enable --now gddns.timer
+    sudo systemctl enable --now gddns.service

-gddns will run every 5 minutes.
-If you wish to run gddns at a different frequency, you can create your own systemd timer using `gddns.timer` as a model or write a simple cronjob.

 ### Other Linux or MacOS

 You will need to:

 - create a config file,
-- create a cache diretory with write access, and
+- create a cache directory with write access, and
+- either
+    - run gddns in daemon mode, or
     - periodically run gddns (potentially with a systemd timer or cronjob).

 #### Config file

-By default gddns looks for a config file at `/etc/gddns/config.toml`.
+By default gddns looks for a config file at `/etc/gddns/config.toml` and will update all configured hosts.
 See `pkg/config.toml` for a concrete example.

 #### Cache directory